LLM2CLIP: Powerful Language Model Unlocks Richer Cross-Modality Representation: Experiments

 \textbf{Adaptor Design.} As shown in~\Cref{tab:adaptor_analysis}, we explore adaptor structures in the Stage-2 LLM2CLIP cross-modal pre-training.
 Comparing Linear ($\times4$) and Transformer ($\times1$), their performances are relatively similar, and thus, we select the simpler Linear adaptor structure.
 Furthermore, in our layer-wise ablation of Linear adaptors, we find that increasing the adaptor size indeed improves performance.
 Specifically, adaptor performance improves progressively when transitioning from no adaptor to 1, 2 and 4-layer.

-\textbf{Training Method Ablation.} We examine several methods of integrating LLMs into CLIP post-training in Table~\Cref{tab:stage-2-methods}, with implementation details described in Appendix A. By comparing experiments (a)-(b) and (b)-(c), we find that neither jointly training two losses nor aligning text embeddings significantly improves performance.
-However, experiment (d), which applies contrastive learning on the concatenated encoder outputs, achieves notable improvements.
-For simplicity, we do not adopt this design by default but suggest it as a promising direction for future work.
+\textbf{Training-method ablation.} We explored multiple ways to integrate an LLM during CLIP fine-tuning (implementation details appear in~\Cref{tab:stage-2-methods}.
+Comparing experiments~(a)–(b) and~(b)–(c) shows that neither (i) optimising two separate losses nor (ii) explicitly aligning the two text encoders brings any meaningful benefit. \emph{This observation motivates our choice to replace, rather than reuse, CLIP’s original text encoder in the main pipeline.} Experiment~(d)—which performs contrastive learning on the \emph{concatenated} outputs of both encoders—does deliver a noticeable uplift; for the sake of simplicity, we do not adopt it as our default, but regard it as a promising future work.

-\textbf{Optimization Strategy Ablation and Efficiency Analysis of \ourmethod{}.} As shown in ~\Cref{tab:eff}, we conducted experiments comparing methods such as LoRA training, frozen LLM online training, and offloading on fixed hardware.
-Experimental results demonstrate that, with identical computational resources, our proposed offloading method can increase the batch size by tenfold and extend training time by fourfold, ultimately achieving higher performance.

-\textbf{Data Ratio Ablation.} In Table~\Cref{tab:stage-2-data}, we experiment with various dataset compositions.
-The results show a clear trend: higher proportions of dense captions enhance performance in long-text image retrieval tasks, whereas lower dense caption ratios improve short-text retrieval performance.
-We select a 1:1 ratio by default, as it provides the most balanced improvement for both short and long texts.

-Interestingly, even training exclusively on real short captions (100\%), our model still significantly boosts performance for both short and long-text retrieval tasks.
-This improvement can be attributed to the incorporation of LLM, given that real captions share the same distribution as the CLIP pre-training data, yet LLM integration still yields substantial gains.